Crew housing and accommodation in the superyacht industry

 As most of your efforts are likely to be focused around the ports, marinas, shipyards and crew agents of your chosen city, it will certainly benefit you to find accommodation that’s nearby.
 It’s no surprise therefore that it’s here that you’ll likely find the crew houses and rental agents that can assist in getting your accommodation sorted.

-Accommodation in Antibes
+Crew accommodation in Antibes

 There are many crew houses in Antibes, but there are also a lot of yachties looking for work, making it difficult to secure a space.
 If you can’t find accommodation in Antibes, nearby Juan Les Pins or Biot are only a short train, bus or bicycle ride away.
-Learn about crew accommodation in Antibes.

-Accommodation in Palma de Mallorca
+Crew accommodation in Palma de Mallorca

 Packed full of crew houses, hotels, hostels and apartments, and always busy with visiting yachts, Palma de Mallorca is another great base for your Mediterranean yacht-job search.
-Learn about crew accommodation in Palma de Mallorca.

-Accommodation in the U.S.
+Crew accommodation in the U.S.

 Fort Lauderdale, Florida and Newport, Rhode Island are thought to be the best U.S. hiring ports for newer crew.
 Superyachts typically come to Florida for repairs, maintenance and crewing once they have returned from trips to the Mediterranean, Caribbean and further up the east coast.
 They often depart in early winter and early spring, so finding crew accommodation is harder at these times.